1921–22 FA Cup: Qualifying rounds

 As generally expected, the Football League added another 20 teams to the Third Division this season and split that competition into separate North and South components.
 18 of the new clubs joined Grimsby Town and the relegated Stockport County in the northern section, while Aberdare Athletic and Charlton Athletic joined those remaining (minus the promoted Crystal Palace) in the south.
 This significant expansion of the Football League meant that 31 of its clubs would be entering the FA Cup in the qualifying rounds.

 In the end, the 11 League sides winning through to the first round proper from the sixth qualifying round were Darlington, Walsall, Newport County, Brentford, Norwich City, Gillingham, Southport, Ashington, Northampton Town, Swansea Town and Grimsby Town.
 Although they had entered the Cup sporadically since 1888–89, Ashington was appearing in the main competition for the first time.

 The only non-league club to progress from the qualifiers was Worksop Town.

 North Eastern League side Shildon was the most successful of the 328 clubs entered in the extra preliminary round this season.
 Enjoying victories over traditional powerhouse outfits from their region in Tow Law Town, Crook Town, Blyth Spartans and Bishop Auckland, the Railwaymen progressed to the sixth qualifying round before being knocked out of the tournament by Brentford.

+For all qualifying round results, see 1921–22 FA Cup qualifying rounds.